ER Nurse Career Guide

 From fractured bones to car accidents, heart attacks to gunshot wounds, emergency room nurses see it all.
 As an emergency nurse, you’ll learn to quickly triage patients based on immediate observation and acute assessment skills, then treat their symptoms in order of which are the most life-threatening.

-While no day is ever the same in the emergency room, here are some of the typical duties these nurses perform:
+While no day is ever the same for nurses in the emergency room, here are some of the typical duties these nurses perform:

 - Triage cases in order of urgency and need.